Git Hooks: Enforce Commit Message and Branch Name

 if [[ -z "$ISSUE_ID_IN_BRANCH" ]]; then

-echo "[pre-commit-hook] Your branch name is illegal.
-Please rename your branch with using following regex: $REGEX_ISSUE_ID"
+echo "[pre-commit-hook] Your branch name is invalid.
+Please rename your branch using the following regex: $REGEX_ISSUE_ID"

 exit 1